 IVD device registration and importation in China requires a Medical Device Registration Certificate (MDRC) issued by the National Medical Products Administration (NMPA), formerly known as the China Food and Drug Administration (CFDA).
-This document is technically owned by the foreign manufacturer, but is controlled by the Legal Agent listed on the certificate who is responsible for the registration application.
+This document is technically owned by the foreign manufacturer, but is controlled by the Legal Agent listed on the certificate who is responsible for the registration application (To learn more about how to transfer a China Legal Agent, please visit our China Medical Device Registration page).
 Products must have home country approval prior to applying for registration in China.

 Low Risk Class I IVD devices are subject to a filing process with applications submitted to the NMPA through the new eRPS system (link to blog).
 Administrative review and MDRC issuance takes about 4 weeks from application submission.